mattrips/scratchPad/Protocol Conformance.md

 If `t` is declared to conform to `p`, then, for protocol requirement `m` of `p`, one and only one of `t`'s possible implementations of `m` will actually be used as the implementation of `m`.
 Such implementation of `m` is referred to as the *protocol witness* for `m`.

 A type may have more than one implementation of a given protocol requirement.
-If a type has only one implementation of a given protocol requirement, then that implementation
+If a type has only one unconditionally available implementation of a given protocol requirement, then that implementation will be the protocol witness for that protocol requirement.
+If a type has more than

 &#9724; protocol witness